KateChuu/iConcepts-Orthodontics-Interactive-Textbook/src/README.md

 ### For End Users

 1. Open <https://iconceptsorthodontics.vercel.app/>.
-2. Register an account or sign-in the account.
+2. Register an account or sign-in the demo account (ID: sangmoonh / Password: sangmoonh).

 ### For Developers